kushalchaka/GuessingGame/README.md

 # Word Guessing Game
-simple client server implementation of a word guessing game in C
+A simple client-server implementation of a word guessing game using FIFOs for inter-process communication.
+The server selects a random word from a dictionary, and clients attempt to guess it letter by letter.
+Tracks wrong guesses and reveals the word when the game ends.

-to run, compile both programs and run gserver.
+To run, compile both programs and run gserver.
 Using the output from gserver, use that as the input when running gclient